RamziCarter/DataStructuires1/Chapter15&16.md

 7, 4, 8, 3, 9, 6, 10, 1, 2, 11
 7, 4, 8, 3, 9, 6, 10, 1, 2, 11
 ```

+Can we do better than O(n^2)

+MergeSort
+- break the data in half
+  - sort them
+    - combine the halves
+- this is recursive

+O(n log n)

+- the drawback to this sort is that it uses a ton of space

+- The compareTO method